thotro/arduino-dw1000/README.md

 Project state
 -------------

-**Progress:** 75% (to a first fully configurable, tested and stable release)
+**Progress:** 75% (of a first fully configurable, tested and stable release)

 **Current milestone:** Tuning and testing (sender/receiver, ping-pong and two-way ranging)

 **Subsequent milestone:** Frame filtering rules, nodes addressing and MAC data format

-**General notice:** A more or less stable transmission of messages between two modules is possible at the momement.
+**General notice:** A (pretty much) stable transmission of messages between two modules is possible at the momement.
 The code for device tuning currently has issues and is disabled.
 This may lead to a few percent increased rate of dropped messages (those not received at all or which did not pass the CRC check).

 Contents
 --------